okd-project/okd-sample-operator/README.md

 - operator-sdk
 - opm
 - kustomize
+- go tools (controller-gen,setup-envtest)

-There is a script in this repo to assist in getting the epackages for linux only, please contribute to get brew install etc for mac
+There is a script in this repo to assist in getting the packages for linux only, please contribute to get brew install etc for mac

 Clone the repo